jlangch/venice/doc/readme/ipc.md

 ### Send / Receive

-Send a message from a client to a server and receive a response
+Send a message from a client to a server and receive a response.
+The server's pluggable handler function computes the response from the request.

 **synchronous send / receive**